 The fact that there is no commonly used English noun to denote the characteristic of applying only within, or being limited to, the confines of the Earth means that one is forced to use the word “universality” when one actually means “globality” or “terrestriality.”

 The distinction that we make today between scientists and philosophers – between those who rigorously and comprehensively study certain aspects of the world and those who merely speculate about them – did not exist in the early development of science.
-This is clear from the fact that the first scientists like Isaac Newton called themselves “natural philosophers,” a term that clearly indicates their models, influences, and origin.
+This is clear from the fact that the first scientists, such as Isaac Newton, called themselves “natural philosophers,” a term that clearly indicates their models, influences, and origin.
 Even in the last century, Albert Einstein, one of the most eminent scientists of all time, was influenced by reading the works of the philosopher Benedict de Spinoza.

 Elsewhere I have considered the question of whether the knowledge of these regularities is necessary for those who want to learn to use the language properly.
 Although this is a widely-held belief, I believe it is wrong.
 However, I do not deny that knowing some rules of grammar can help one to learn a foreign language, such as when one is learning to write the language.